MDBAuth/EWR_tool/README.md

                                 parameter_sheet = parameter_sheet,
                                 calc_config_path = calc_config_path)
 ```
 You may add a custom parameter sheet and or calc_config_file to your EWR tool run using the ```paramter_sheet``` and ```calc_config_path``` arguments.
-These arguments take a string file path pointing to the path of files.
-Please check this ewr_calc_config.json file found [here] [https://github.com/MDBAuth/EWR_tool/blob/QA_checking_merge/py_ewr/parameter_metadata/ewr_calc_config.json] to see if any EWRs in your custom paramter sheet are not represented in the calc_config_file.
+These arguments take a string file path pointing to files.
+Please check this ewr_calc_config.json file found [here] (https://github.com/MDBAuth/EWR_tool/blob/QA_checking_merge/py_ewr/parameter_metadata/ewr_calc_config.json) to see if any EWRs in your custom paramter sheet are not represented in the calc_config_file.
 If they are not, they need to be added.
 For an EWR to be calculated, it must be found in both calc_config.json and the parameter sheet.

 ### **Purpose**
 This tool has two purposes: